neondatabase/website/content/docs/postgres/query-performance.md

 FORMAT { TEXT | XML | JSON | YAML }
 ```

 The `ANALYZE` option executes the SQL statement first and includes actual run times and other statistics in your query plans, so it's helpful to include this option when explaining `SELECT` queries.
-For other types of statements such as `INSERT`, `UPDATE`, or `DELETE`, which affect your data, you can enclose an `EXPLAIN ANALYZE` statement in a transaction, as shown below.
-This way, your data will not be changed by the `EXPLAIN ANALYZE` statement.
+For other types of statements such as `INSERT`, `UPDATE`, or `DELETE`, you can enclose an `EXPLAIN ANALYZE` statement in a transaction, as shown below, to prevent the `EXPLAIN ANALYZE` statement from altering your data.

 ```sql
 BEGIN;